Harmelodic/init-frontend/README.md

 - Programming in JavaScript.
 - Client-side single-page applications, choose from:
-    - React
+    - React (with React Router for routing/navigation)
     - AngularJS (relatively swiftly replaced with Angular (2+))
     - Vue.js
     - Ember.js
     - Meteor
     - etc.
-- Routing in the single-page application with React-Router.
 - Styling with Bootstrap.
 - Linting with ESLint.
 - Testing with Jest, Mocha & Jasmine.